FACTS ABOUT GLASS

-When lightning strikes silica sand, glass can be formed by the high temperature.
-These glass tube or ‘fulgurites’ are formed when lightning with a temperature of at least 1,800 °C melts the silica and fuses the grains of sand together; this only takes about a second!
+Silica, a form of sand, is the main ingredient and is combined with soda ash and limestone melted in a furnace at high temperatures.
+Other materials and minerals can be added to produce different colours.
+Glass can be made by nature, when lightning strikes silica sand, glass can be formed by the high temperature.
+These glass tubes or ‘fulgurites’ are formed when lightning with a temperature of at least 1,800 °C melts the silica and fuses the grains of sand together; this only takes about a second!

-Glass has been made for over 5,000 years
+Glass has been made for over 5,000 years.

 Archaeologists have found evidence of man-made glass dating back to 4,000BC in the form of coatings on stone beads.

 Around 1,500 BC the Egyptians made the ﬁrst glass bottles in a state we would recognise today.
+Glass packaging is pure.
 Glass containers are impermeable, air-tight, and transparent.
 You can see the freshness of food and beverages.
 Glass packaging can handle vacuum or high-pressure sealing, safeguarding against moisture and oxygen.
 This protects food and beverages from spoilage and bacteria.

-Glass containers are lighter than ever
+Glass containers are lighter than ever.

 Today’s glass containers are more than 40% lighter than they were 20 years ago.
 Light weighting efforts continue throughout the industry.

 The energy saving from recycling just one bottle will power one of the following:

 If the average household recycled all their glass in a year, enough energy would be saved to power:

+Glass recycling reduces greenhouse gas emissions.
 Recycling reduces the release of CO2 into the atmosphere, helping to minimise climate change.
 Every ton of new bottles and jars made using recycled glass rather than raw materials prevents the emission of 670 kg of CO2.

+Glass is coloured by natural colourants.
+Colour can be obtained by simply adding small quantities of different oxides: Amber Glass – Amber is the most common coloured glass, and is produced by adding together iron, sulphur, and carbon.
+Green Glass – Green Glass is made by adding non-toxic Chrome Oxide; the higher the concentration, the darker the colour.
 Blue Glass – Blue glass is created by adding cobalt oxide, only a few parts per million is needed to produce a light blue colour such as the shade used for certain bottled waters.